 Cement tiles and regulations

 Cement tiles are neither regulated nor certified by European or national certifying bodies.
-However, Bahya cement tiles are non-flammable, with very little porosity and a low slippery coefficient, even in areas with high humidity.
+However, Bahya cement tiles are non-flammable, with little porosity and a low slippery coefficient, even in areas with high humidity.
 These characteristics make them perfectly suitable for use in bathrooms.
 Outdoor use is possible as long as the area of use is not subject to frost and is covered/roofed.
 Finally, tests of bending resistance and breakage due to weight show way better results compared to ceramic tiles.